ChrisFairless/climada_calc_api/README.md

 | `poly` | List[ | Lat-lon coordinates with the form `[[lon1, lat1], [lon2, lat2], ... [lonN, latN]]` | |
 | `bbox` | string | Lat-lon coordinates of a bounding box for the location, with the form `[lon_min, lat_min, lon_max, lat_max]` | |

+## Working on the code

+The repository is a bit of a mess.
+We started building the tool without a deep understanding of API design, or how to separate the calculations from the job management overhead.
+Some things we did ok, a lots need refactoring, some would benefit from a total rewrite by someone with more experience.

+In this section I'll go over some of the details of the configuration and the structure of the codebase.

+### Configuration

+There are a few key configuration files that affect how the tool runs.

+#### .env

+The .env file in the project root sets variables relevant to the machine you are running on.
+A template for the file is in the file `env_template`.

+The first time you run the container locally you will need to copy `env_template` to `.env`.
+After you provide a value to `MAPTILER_KEY` variable it should run with the other default settings.

+Running on the cloud will require you to provide these values to the cloud platform (which varies by platform), and they will likely need modifying for the service you use.

+- `SECRET_KEY`: The Django secret key.
+Part of the Django's security.
+This should never be published in a public location.
+It can be set to anything when running on your local machine, and should be a long string of random characters.
+- `DEBUG`: Activate debug mode which gives helpful messages when things go wrong.
+It's a security risk, so turn this off before deployment.
+- `ALLOWED_HOSTS`: IP addresses that are permitted to connect to the running Django app.
+The default value is 0.0.0.0, which allows anything to connect.
+This must be changed during cloud deployment using details from the platform you're deploying on.
+- `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`, `POSTGRES_HOST`, `POSTGRES_PORT`: These are parameters for connecting to the postgres database.
+No need to change them when running locally, but they will need to be set according to the cloud architecture when running in a hosted environment.
+Alternately provide a `POSTGRES_URL` environment variable with the full database connection string.
+- `REDIS_URL`: Address of the Redis database to use as a job queue.
+- `GEOCODE_URL`: If you're using a self-hosted geocoding container, such as OSMNames, its address.
+- `MAPTILER_KEY`: If you're using the Maptiler geocoding service (recommended), your access key.
+Do not publish this.
+Set up an account and get your key from the [Maptiler Cloud API](https://docs.maptiler.com/cloud/api).
+- `CELERY_BROKER_URL`: Address of the Celery Broker.
+- `CELERY_RESULT_BACKEND`: Currently not used.

+### climada_calc-config.yml

+This file is a bit of a mess, and contains a lot of unused or half-implemented variables.

+Some of the more important ones are:
+- `geocoder`: one of 'maptiler', 'osmnames', 'nominatim_web'.
+   - **maptiler**: this is the recommended option, and has been tested and works reliably.
+When chosen, geocoding queries are directed to the Maptiler API service, returning location data.
+To use this you need get a Maptiler key – see the setup instructions above – and set the `MAPTILER_KEY` environment variable.
+The Maptiler free tier limits you to 100k queries per month, which is more than enough for development purposes
+   - **osmnames**: this uses the OpenStreetMap OSMNames geocoding service which is downloaded and hosted in a container locally.
+You will need to build the service from the docker-compose file at `docker_files/docker-compose-local_geocoding.yml`.
+From experience, the service is not always reliable at understanding the location you're looking for, which is why I implemented the Maptiler service.
+It has not been tested with the changes made to the repository in the last few months, so may fail unexpectedly.
+   - **nomiatim_web**: this provides access to a web-hosted version of the OSMNames geocoding service.
+There is no need to host a geocoder locally, but it has the same accuracy issues as the osmnames service.
+It has not been tested with the changes made to the repository in the last few months, so may fail unexpectedly.
+- `defaults`: sets a number of the default units and scenarios that the tool will use when nothing is provided.
+This isn't used much, because I've been writing most API methods to fail when they don't have this information.
+- `database_mode`: one of 'off' 'read' 'create' 'update' 'fail_missing':
+   - **off**: Don't use a results database at all.
+On receiving a request submit a Celery job and wait it to finish before returning.
+Currently not working.
+   - **read**: Treat the results database as read-only.
+Results are not already stored in the database will set off a calculation but won't be saved.
+Designed for use with a database of precalculated results that will not be expanded.
+   - **create**: If a result is already present in the database, use it.
+Otherwise set off a calculation to be added to the database on completion.
+Good for development use.
+Designed for use with a database that stores all its results and discards the least frequently used ones to save space (not yet implemented).
+   - **update**: All requests set off a new calculation, regardless of whether results are in the database or not.
+Existing results are overwritten.
+Designed to allow administrators to recalculate parts of the database after updates to data or methods.
+   - **fail_missing**: Treat the results database as read-only.
+Jobs will fail if results pre-calculated results are not already stored.
+Currently used in the cloud-hosted service on Digital Ocean.